The term obese describes a person who's very overweight, with a lot of body fat.

 Risks of obesity

-It's very important to take steps to tackle obesity because, as well as causing obvious physical changes, it can lead to a number of serious and potentially life-threatening conditions, such as:
+It's very important to take steps to tackle obesity because, as well as causing obvious physical changes, it can lead to a number of serious and potentially life-threatening conditions.

 - type 2 diabetes ↗

 - some types of cancer, such as breast cancer ↗ and bowel cancer ↗